Ukraine crisis: UEFA president Aleksander Ceferin calls 'extraordinary meeting' of Executive Committee

 - Sky Sports News has contacted the Scottish FA regarding their World Cup qualifier against Ukraine at Hampden Park on March 24 and their two UEFA Nations League games in June in Scotland and September in Ukraine

-- The FAI have said they are working with the government, UEFA and the Ukrainian FA over their UEFA Nations League clash in Lviv on June 14
+- The Football Association of Ireland has said it is working with the government, UEFA and the Ukrainian FA over the UEFA Nations League clash in Lviv on June 14

 - The Ukrainian league - due to restart this weekend after its winter break - has been suspended after the president announced Martial Law in the country.